gksald/vttp5-ssf-mini-project/README.md

 # VTTP5-SSF-MINI-PROJECT-RECIPAL

+## What is RECIPAL
+- RECIPAL is your trusted pal you can rely on to meet all your recipe needs!

 ## Key Features:

 - A wide range of search filters that allows you to easily streamline the recipes you love!